 About Asherman's syndrome

-Asherman's syndrome, also known by the name intrauterine adhesions, is an acquired condition where there is formation of scar tissue (adhesions) in the cavity of the uterus.
+Asherman's syndrome, also known by the name intrauterine adhesions, is an acquired condition where there is formation of scar tissue (adhesions) in the uterus or in the cervix (opening to uterus).
 Intrauterine adhesions are scars that result from trauma to the uterus.
 Endometrium is lining of uterus that composed of two layers: the functional layer, which is the superficial and is shed every month during menstruation, and the underlying basal layer from which regenerates the functional layer.
 Myometrium is the layer below Endometrium.

 Causes of Asherman's syndrome